danielbodnar/awesome-stars/README.md

 - [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
 - [burghardt/easy-wg-quick](https://github.com/burghardt/easy-wg-quick) - Creates Wireguard configuration for hub and peers with ease
 - [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
-- [bram2w/baserow](https://github.com/bram2w/baserow) - Baserow is an open source no-code database tool and Airtable alternative.
-This is a mirrored repository, the official one is hosted on https://gitlab.com/bramw/baserow.
+- [bram2w/baserow](https://github.com/bram2w/baserow) - The official repository is hosted on https://gitlab.com/bramw/baserow.
+Baserow is an open source no-code database tool and Airtable alternative.
 - [YaoApp/yao](https://github.com/YaoApp/yao) - :rocket: A performance app engine to create web services and applications in minutes.Suitable for AI, IoT, Industrial Internet, Connected Vehicles, DevOps, Energy, Finance and many other use-cases.
 - [firezone/firezone](https://github.com/firezone/firezone) - WireGuard®-based scalable remote access platform
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.